Good to know

 In 2016, Nike gave the public a shower of Premium versions of the Air Presto.
 Just in time for the Summer season, the brand unwrapped the Air Presto Premium Denim Pack in four different styles.
 From formerly having T-shirts for the feet, Nike introduced denim jackets for this collection.
 This pack, which offers a punch to one’s summer look, is built with various stretchable indigo-colored denim uppers with support cages as its outer skeletons.

 On the same year, Nike introduced the Granite variety of the Air Presto Premium, which is dressed in the same synthetic neoprene upper.
-This Premium edition comes in a variety of clean monochrome shades, namely Tumbled Gray, Granite, Dark Gray and Black paired with tan-colored gum sole.
+This Premium edition comes in a variety of clean monochrome shades, namely Tumbled Gray, Granite, Dark Gray, and Black paired with a tan-colored gum sole.

 In 2017, more Premium selections of the Air Presto conquered the sneaker market.
 As the Spring season brings new vibe, so as the Oatmeal-colored upper dropped during such time, which is hugged by a translucent cage overlay and a heel counter that match with the same material on the protective toe cap.